paramraghavan/123ofaws/terraform/README.md

  - Build/Deploy Steps
 --------------------
-- terraform init —> pulls provider plugin If need be, get current state info of for the resources
+- terraform init —> pulls provider plugin If need be, get current state info of the resources
-- terraform plan —> what is the plan to update the target
+- terraform plan —> prepares the plan to update the target
-- terraform apply —> resources created and state data updated - creates or updates the target envvironment.
+- terraform apply —> resources created and state data updated - creates or updates the target environment.
 - terraform destroy —>  destroys target env

 Useful Links